 How to Stop Flea Infestation Naturally

-The most natural remedies against fleas is pitting them against their predators.
+The most natural remedy against fleas is pitting them against their predators.
 This works especially good for gardens.
 Red ants would eat all the fleas, however, they would devastate your garden as well.
 But there are a few other good bugs that eat troublesome insects such as fleas and aphids and, at the same time, do not hard your garden.

 - Nematodes.
 Nematodes are microscopic worms that dwell in the soil.
-As they move through the soil, they can reduce the flea population by 80 percent in just about 24 hours.
+As they move through the soil, they can reduce the flea population by 80 per cent in just about 24 hours.

 - Ladybugs.
 Ladybugs feed on aphids, mites, mealy bugs, and fleas.
 A mature ladybug is one of the most fierce predators in the insect world as it can eat 60 insects a day.

 - Spiders.
 Spiders eat just about anything, including fleas, but this also means they can choose other things to be on their menu as well.
 For instance, they prefer bigger prey like flies.
-So, even though they are helpful, you shouldn’t rely only to them.
+So, even though they are helpful, you shouldn’t rely only on them.